jundalisay/sp/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-7.md

 Minos was a pirate who enjoyed the empire of his own isle.
 But when the Greeks became a great people, the Athenians obtained the real dominion of the sea; because this trading and victorious nation gave laws to the most potent monarch of that time; and humbled the maritime powers of Syria, of the isle of Cyprus, and Phœnicia.

+Xenophon says:

+{{< q a="Xenophon" >}}
-Xenophon says “Athens rules the sea.
+Athens rules the sea.
 But the country of Attica is joined to the continent and so it is ravaged by enemies when the Athenians are engaged in distant expeditions.
 Their leaders secure their wealth by sending it to some island.
 Their people have no lands but have no uneasiness as they enjoyed the empire of the sea.
-They would be able to annoy others, and at the same time be out of all danger of being annoyed.”
+They would be able to annoy others, and at the same time be out of all danger of being annoyed.
+{{< /q >}}

 One would imagine, that Xenophon was speaking of England.

-The Athenians had heads were filled with ambitious projects;
+The Athenians had heads were filled with ambitious projects.

-the Athenians, who augmented their jealousy, instead of increasing their influence; who were more attentive to extend their maritime empire than to enjoy it; whose political government was such, that the common people distributed the public revenues amongst themselves, while the rich were in a state of oppression.
+The Athenians, who augmented their jealousy, instead of increasing their influence; who were more attentive to extend their maritime empire than to enjoy it; whose political government was such, that the common people distributed the public revenues amongst themselves, while the rich were in a state of oppression.

 <!-- The  did not carry on so extensive a commerce as might be expected from the produce of their  -->